-Computer Science PhD student at Carnegie Mellon University and University of Porto
+Post-doctoral Fellow, Computer Science Department, Carnegie Mellon University

 DAZL: Density-Aware Zone-based Packet Forwarding in Vehicular Networks, Rui Meireles, Peter Steenkiste and João Barros, in the 2012 IEEE Vehicular Networking Conference, Seoul, South Korea, November 2012.